TheThingsIndustries/lorawan-stack-docs/doc/content/reference/ttn/_index.md

 [The Things Network](https://www.thethingsnetwork.org/) is a global collaborative Internet of Things ecosystem that creates networks, devices and solutions using LoRaWAN.

-The Things Network runs {{% tts %}} Community Edition, which is a crowdsourced, open and decentralized LoRaWAN® network.
+The Things Network runs {{% ttss %}}, which is a crowdsourced, open and decentralized LoRaWAN® network.
 This network is a great way to get started testing devices, applications, and integrations, and get familiar with LoRaWAN.

 <!--more-->